AI Governance Toolkit for Africa: An African Perspective to the Design, Deployment and Governance of AI

 Summary

-On the continent, organisations and individuals alike are leveraging Artifi cial Intelligence (AI) to accelerate social progress and spearhead sustainable solutions.
-Companies like Lima Labs in Kenya employ drones and cutting-edge machine learning to automate data collection for crop monitoring.
-Their solution allows farmers to use less pesticides and have more accurate production planning to make informed long and short term decisions.
-Intron Health in Nigeria is tackling clinical documentation with real-time clinical speech-to-text for 200+ African accents, easing the transition to digitised care.2 And multiple edutech companies are using AI to create personalised learning solutions.
+On the continent, organisations and individuals alike are contributing to AI development as a means to to accelerate social progress and spearhead sustainable solutions.
+Companies like Lima Labs in Kenya are advancing AI for agriculture by using drones and cutting-edge machine learning to automate data collection for crop monitoring.
+Their solution helps farmers reduce pesticide use and improve production planning for better short- and long-term decision-making.
+Intron Health in Nigeria is delivering AI healthcare solutions by addressing clinical documentation through real-time speech-to-text technology tailored for 200+ African accents, streamlining the shift to digitised care.
+Meanwhile, several edutech companies are leveraging AI and education to develop personalised learning tools that enhance the learning experience across the continent.

-However at the same time, African countries’ readiness to adopt AI is lagging behind the rest of the world with Sub-Saharan Africa having the lowest average score of any world region in the Oxford Insights Government AI Readiness Index 2023.
-These challenges are compounded by the growing inequality in access to compute and developing countries bearing the brunt of the environmental costs of digitalization while reaping fewer benefits.
+However, at the same time, African countries’ preparedness for AI research and development is lagging behind the rest of the world, with Sub-Saharan Africa recording the lowest average score of any region in the AI Readiness Index Africa, as published in the Oxford Insights Government AI Readiness Index 2023.
+These challenges are further intensified by widening disparities in AI and compute access, with developing nations shouldering the environmental costs of digitalisation while gaining fewer of its benefits.

-In its 2024 “Governing AI for Humanity” report, the United Nations AI Advisory body notes that many African countries are not included in major international AI governance initiatives.
+In its 2024 “Governing AI for Humanity” report, the United Nations AI Advisory Body highlights that many African countries are excluded from major international AI governance efforts.
 Out of 7 prominent non-UN AI initiatives analysed, 48 out of 54 African countries were not involved in any of them.5 This, among other factors, is why we have developed this guide.

 Full PDF